ellisonbg/py4science/book/whirlwind_tour.rst

     In [141]: strip_nonalpha(word.lower())
     Out[141]: 'cant'

-Here is the entirety of the script without the extra commentary
+Here is the entirety of the script, which reads the zip file, lowercases and cleans the words of non-alphabetic chaaracters, counts the words, and prints the least and most common ones -- all in 13 lines of code!

 .. sourcecode:: python